 FUNDING AREAS: Early childhood education, cancer and tuberculosis patients, community causes, literacy, youth enhancement

-IP TAKE: Early childhood education has been a big cause for this community funder throughout its various counties, so tap into this priority area.
-They have plenty of resources and tolerance for risk, so it's a great place to turn to if you’re launching a new nonprofit.
+IP TAKE: Early childhood education has been a priority for this community funder throughout its various counties, so grant seekers may want to look into this priority area.
+They have plenty of resources and a tolerance for risk, so it is a great place for grant seekers to turn if they are launching a new nonprofit.

-PROFILE: The Blue Grass Community Foundation is dedicated to improving the quality of life in Central and Eastern Kentucky.
-Led by a volunteer board of community leaders and an expert staff, it helps people and organizations establish charitable funds to give back to the local community.
+PROFILE: The Blue Grass Community Foundation seeks to improve the quality of life in Central and Eastern Kentucky and “help individuals, families, businesses, communities and nonprofit organizations establish charitable funds, guide their resources to support causes they care about, meet community needs and make a difference.”
 It was established by Irene and C.W.
 Sulier of Lexington, who created a permanent endowment for the foundation in 1967.

-The grant opportunities and priorities vary from one region of Kentucky to the next; at the time of this writing, they are as follows:
+The grant opportunities and priorities vary from one region of Kentucky to the next; they are as follows:

-Since 2015, new grantseekers have been required to register on the funder’s website before applying for a grant.
+New grant seekers are required to register on the funder’s website before applying for a grant.
 Each of these grantmaking programs is lead by local volunteers that are elected by the foundation’s board of directors to review funding requests and recommend grantees.
-You can find the specific guidelines and applications for each grantmaking program on the funder’s grant opportunities page.
+Grant seekers can find the specific guidelines and applications for each grantmaking program on the funder’s grant opportunities page.

 In addition to awarding grants, this community funder helps nonprofits grow and establish endowment funds and non-endowed charitable funds.
-It also helps new local nonprofits get off the ground with fiscal sponsorships that have a safety net while you’re working towards your own tax-exempt status.
+It also helps new local nonprofits get off the ground with fiscal sponsorships that have a safety net while the nonprofits work toward tax-exempt status.
 GoodGiving.net is the online database it uses to connect nonprofits and donors.